mattrussi/gitlab-com-runbooks/docs/patroni/pg_minor_upgrade.md

 Check connectivity
 Verify the version
 Check logs
-Restore the traffic by starting chef that will remove the tags on the node.
+Restore the traffic by starting chef, which will remove the tags on the node.

-After restoring the traffic monitor for 30 min the performance from the node and the logs.
+After restoring the traffic, monitor the performance for 30 minutes from the node and the logs.

-After executing the process above, to upgrade the primary we could execute a switchover
+After executing the above process, to upgrade the primary node we could execute a switchover first.